Red Jammers: Yellowstone

 Yellowstone National Park, which originally purchased 98 White 706 buses and was that model's largest operator, currently has eight of the original White Model 706 buses available for tours and also keeps one in its original condition.
 Yellowstone's eight operating buses were repurchased from the Skagway Street Car Company in 2001.
 Skagway had acquired a small fleet of ex-Yellowstone buses from private collectors starting in 1987.
 The eight were restored in 2007 by TransGlobal.
 The restoration mirrored the earlier one performed in 2000–02 by Ford and TransGlobal for the Red Jammers; the bodies were removed and placed on a Ford E-450 chassis with a 5.4L V8 gas engine.
 In addition, heaters were fitted (as delivered from White, there were no heaters and passengers were given lap blankets to stay warm) and the materials were upgraded.

 In at least one instance (for chassis no. 402), the original White inline-6 was replaced by a 300 in3 Ford inline-6; other restorations (Nos.
 363, 386, 427) have used original or contemporary White engines.

 Other private owners include an operator which restored two tour buses originally built for Yellowstone for tours of Gettysburg National Battlefield.
 Another ex-Yellowstone White 706 (No. 433) has been used by the Historic Flight Foundation satellite campus in Spokane, Washington since 2012 for special group tours of Felts Field and special occasion transportation.
 Restored ex-Yellowstone No. 427 is available for rent from American Movie Trucks, after having been auctioned in 2016.
 Two ex-Yellowstone White 706s were restored in the 1990s by Jack Damratoski; they were eventually sold to conduct tours in the Napa Valley region of California.
 Another ex-Yellowstone 706 (No. 386) was restored and sold to the Montage Hotel in Big Sky, Montana, where it will shuttle guests after its scheduled 2021 opening.

-A White 706 which operates in Anaconda, giving tourists a ride around the town, is one of the buses originally built for Yellowstone, repainted in Red Jammer livery, distinguished by the swing-out doors on the back and the metal bars on the rearmost side windows.
-The rear compartment of the Yellowstone buses was used for stowing luggage.
-Access to the rear compartment of the Red Jammers built for Glacier, which is equipped with a bench seat for passengers, is provided through a single curbside door; there is no corresponding rear opening.
+A White 706 which operates in Anaconda, giving tourists a ride around the town, is one of the buses originally built for Yellowstone, repainted in Red Jammer livery, distinguished by the gateswing doors on the rear and the metal bars on the rearmost side windows of the bus's luggage compartment.
+Access to the rear compartment of the Red Jammers built for Glacier, which is equipped with a bench seat for passengers, is provided through a single streetside door; there is no corresponding rear opening.